How to Set Up Call Forwarding in Australia

 Unconditional forwarding

 Every call goes directly to the forwarding number.
 Your phone never rings.
 This is useful when you're traveling overseas or temporarily replacing your number.
-Code: *21[forwarding number]#
+Mobile code: **21*number#

 Conditional forwarding (busy/unanswered)

 Your phone rings first.
-If you're on another call, don't answer, or your phone is off, the call forwards automatically.
+If you don't answer or you're on another call, the call forwards automatically.
 This is what most businesses need.
 It's intelligent backup, not replacement.
-Code: *61[forwarding number]# (with carrier-specific variations below)
+Mobile codes: **61*number# for calls you don't answer and **67*number# when you're already on a line (add **seconds# to the no-answer code for a ring delay).

 Conditional forwarding (unreachable only)

 Forwards only when your phone is off or out of coverage.
 Less common for business use.
-Code: *62[forwarding number]#
+Mobile code: **62*number#

 Important notes on phone number formatting